brettgoodrich/hcs-alert/readme.md

 This is a simple WordPress plugin that writes an alert system into the backend of the HCS website.
 It allows for easy backend editing of the alert message and enabling/disabling.
 Nothing to write home about, but I like it!

 ## Usage

+#### WordPress backend
+The alert's settings are given their own page parented to "Posts".
+You can easily edit the title, description, and enable/disable the alert.

+#### Code
 You can access the plugin's settings with `hcs_alert()`, which will `return` an array like so:
 ```
 Array